CrystallizeAPI/import-utilities/README.md

 }
 ```

-See an example of that in the
+See a simple example of this in the
 [examples/create-spec-manually](https://github.com/CrystallizeAPI/import-utilities/tree/main/examples/create-spec-manually)
 folder